KsSadi/KsSadi/README.md

 ## I am Sadi, Great to see you here!

-I am Md.
-Khaled saifullah Sadi , currently studying BSc in Computer Science And Engineering from [State University Of bangladesh](https://sub.edu.bd).
+As-Salamu Alaikum, I am Md.
+Khaled Saifullah Sadi , currently studying BSc in Computer Science And Engineering from [State University Of bangladesh](https://sub.edu.bd).
+I like to do works related with web development.
+I have captured the C, C++, Java & also trying to capture the Python.
+My dream is to become a best full stack developer .Also I am the entrepreneur of [Priyojon.Com.bd](https://priyojon.com.bd)
 <br>

 ## Tech-Stacks 👨‍💻